 - For the safety of the workers, pedestrians and other motorists, please observe all traffic control measures

 - All construction will be within the public right of way, easements and temporary construction easements

 - All areas affected by the construction will be restored

 - Excavation work can sometimes cause an accidental water pipeline break or similar problem

 - Should any water service interruption occur, instructions for a precautionary boil water notice will be issued by Hillsborough County and service will be restored as quickly as possible

 Cost & Funding

-- The project is expected to begin construction in early 2018 and should be completed within four months
+- During summer 2018 - Expected to begin construction and should be completed within four months

 - Project Manager – Robert Wisemen, Hillsborough County Public Works